Retrieval Augmented Time Series Forecasting: Abstract

 \section{Abstract}

 Retrieval-augmented generation (RAG) is a central component of modern LLM systems, particularly in scenarios where up-to-date information is crucial for accurately responding to user queries or when queries exceed the scope of the training data.
-The advent of time-series foundation models (TSFM), such as Chronos, and the need for effective zero-shot forecasting performance across various time-series domains motivates the question: Do benefits of RAG similarly carry over to time series forecasting?
+The advent of time-series foundation models (TSFM), such as Chronos or Moirai, and the need for effective zero-shot forecasting performance across various time-series domains motivates the question: Do the benefits of RAG similarly carry over to time series forecasting?
 In this paper, we advocate that the dynamic and event-driven nature of time-series data makes RAG a crucial component of TSFMs and introduce a principled RAG framework for time-series forecasting, called \emph{Retrieval Augmented Forecasting} (RAF).
-Within RAF, we develop efficient strategies for retrieving related time-series examples and incorporating them into forecast.
-Through experiments and mechanistic studies, we demonstrate that RAF indeed improves the forecasting accuracy across diverse time series domains and the improvement is more significant for larger TSFM sizes.
+Within RAF, we develop efficient strategies for retrieving related time-series examples and incorporating them into the forecast.
+Through experiments and mechanistic studies, we demonstrate that RAF improves the forecasting accuracy across diverse time series domains and TSFMs, with gains that are more pronounced for larger models.